 Nurse Quality

-To complement its strong performance in other areas, we awarded this nursing home a grade of B for our inspections rating.
-Our nursing grade is largely associated with a facility's nurse staffing.
+This nursing home also received a very impressive nursing grade.
+In fact, this turned out to be its second best category grade.
+In that area, we awarded this facility a grade of A-.
+Nursing ratings are based in large part on quality and quantity of nursing care.
 This nursing home provides 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
-This place performed well in this area.
-Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
-Major falls can typically be avoided if more nurses aids and better safety protocols are in place.
+This nursing home performed well in this area.
+Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
+Major falls can frequently be prevented if more nurses aids and better safety protocols are in place.

 Does this page answer your questions about Stone Rehabilitation and Senior Living?